OpenDSA/OpenDSA/RST/en/CS5040slides/Spatial.rst

 .. slide:: PR Quadtree

-   - On average, half of the leafs in a PR Quadtree are empty
+   - On average, half of the leaves in a PR Quadtree are empty

    - How to approach designing for this?